brunoterkaly/alarm/README.md

 ![](images/snap025.png)

 The image below proves the deployment was a success because you can see the license file in the /tmp folder.
-This file will appear in the in each and every VM that got deployed.
+This file will appear in the in each and every VM that got deployed.can video time

 ![](images/snap027.png)